Director Aban Bharucha Deohans gives a film that is good in parts, works like a better version of a Crime Patrol episode

 The officers are all shown logical and there is nothing off there.
 But the Sherlock type persona of the chief investigating officer (told through sudden recollections) does take you away from the thrill.
 A lot of the parallel tracks also serve no purpose.
 They have been added only to make the narrative layered.
 There is a mention of two officers involved in some other case also, and while you do assume something fishy, nothing of that sort comes across.

 However, it’s not a bad film at all.
 There is a fair share of twisted turns to the events and all the while you are scratching your brains to guess who the killer is.
 Chances are you may guess and it may happen that it comes as a surprise.
 So in both ways, you are hooked to the story part but the snail paced screenplay mostly loosens the drama.
 There are portions where you get the rush and sometimes you just sit staring at the screen.

 Manoj Bajpayi is very good.
-This role however is below his calibre.
+This role however is below his caliber.
 But him being him, he makes you believe in him and makes you wait for him again and again.

 Prachi Desai looks good in such a role.
 A no-nonsense character, she tells other makers that she is fit for this kind of a role as well.
-Sahil Vaid has his moments, throwing some humourous punches but also acting serious when it is needed.
-Waqar Sheikh has a persona of a powerful police officer, which works in his favour.
+Sahil Vaid has his moments, throwing some humorous punches but also acting serious when it is needed.
+Waqar Sheikh has a persona of a powerful police officer, which works in his favor.
 He has lent able support

 Barkha Singh has a smaller role but she suits the part.
 She has a bubbly aura working well for the part.
 Shishir Sharma lends depth and meaning to the plot.
 It’s a job well done by him.